Explore Spanish and Portuguese

-A committee consisting of two Department faculty members will meet to evaluate the examination and discuss the student's progress in the Ph.D. program.
-Written notification about the exams will be sent to the student within one month after the last examination has been completed.
-If the student fails, he/she can retake the qualifying examination once.
-If the student fails a second time, he/she will not be allowed to continue in the doctoral program.
+A committee consisting of two Department faculty members (to include the advisor) will meet to evaluate the examination and discuss the student's overall progress in the PhD program.
+Written notification of the results will be sent to the student within one month of the completion of Part II.
+A successful result enables the student to proceed in their course of study.

 As stated previously, the Ph.D. is essentially a research degree.
 This means that course work taken for the Ph.D. is intended as a preparation for the dissertation.
 It is therefore of the utmost importance that the student identify his/her field of interest as soon as possible.
 Early in the first semester, students should consult with one or more professors and explore the research possibilities in the field, period, genre, author(s) of his/her particular interest and select an academic advisor accordingly.

 When the candidate has completed the dissertation, the Director of Graduate Studies notifies The Graduate School of its completion.
 The Dean of the Graduate School, upon the recommendation of the Director of Graduate Studies, appoints an Examining Committee for the candidate.
 This Examining Committee will include four members of the Department and one member from another academic unit who acts as the Graduate Dean's representative.
 The Committee will be chaired by the dissertation director.